wavemotion-dave/MicroDS/README.md

 Known Issues:
 -----------------------
-* Frames are drawn in their entierty on the VSYNC meaning that any demos that utilize split-screen techniques will not run correctly.
+* Frames are drawn in their entirety on the VSYNC meaning that any demos that utilize split-screen techniques will not run correctly.
 Virtually nothing tries to actually do this to the best of my knowledge.

 Compile Instructions :
 -----------------------